joscheuerer/hands-on-workshop/docs/lab3.md

 * EKS Cluster Nodes - Terraform
 * NginX Service - Helm Chart

-By clicking **Edit Template Defaults** from **terraform-aws-eks-managed-node-group-stripped** you can investigate how the different modules are interconnected.
-After scrolling down and looking at **Name of existing EKS cluster** the value is a reference to parameter of the previous template in the IaC group.
-The little wheel on the right hand side helps, to create this reference.
-There are more things to explore but lets get started with the deployment.
-Close the modal on the top right.
+Later, with the instructor we will look more in detail, how the single templates are connected to each other and paramaters are passed from one template to the next.

 ## 3.2 - Deploy the EKS cluster
 ### Description
-We will use the previously deployed VPC from the marketplace (section 2.2) and deploy the EKS Cluster into it.
+We will use the previously created VPC (section 2.2) and deploy the EKS Cluster building-block into it.

-### EKS-Cluster
+### EKS-Cluster with Node and Webserver
 To deploy the Cluster open the latest revision of the **aws-eks-cluster** IaC Group and click **Create Stack**.
 The following values are to be filled in for the stack - **xx** being your assigned number:

 1. Select Workflow Group = **wfg-xx**
 2. Enter Stack Name = ``eks-xx``
 3. Hit **Next**
+---
+4. Most of the configuration is pre-populated in the building-block.
+Scroll down and enter

-4. Cluster Name = ``eks-xx`` (xx being your number)
+   Cluster Name = ``eks-xx`` (xx being your number)
 5. Cluster Version = ``1.25``
 6. Subnet IDs for Cluster
-    * **Click little wheel on the right side, next to the textbox**
+    * **Click the little wheel on the right side, next to the textbox**
     * Workflow Group Name = **wfg-xx**
     * Stack Name = _leave empty_
     * Workflow Name = **marketplace-vpc-xx**